albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 #### Are there any other advantages, besides readability?

 Consider a flatten box, similar to those we buy form a home depot store.
-When bough, the box is in a flatten state and we cannot put anything in it before we unpack it and put it in the correct form.
+When bough, the box is in a flatten form and we cannot put anything in it before we unpack it and put it in the correct form.
 This scenario introduced a new state, which is the *flattened* state.
 We cannot represent the box states, *flattened*, *open* and *closed* as one property of type `boolean`.
 What we will end-up doing is creating a second property as shown next.

 ```java
 package demo;